 - The property is unfurnished

-Bear in mind that you may need specialised cleaning equipment, like carpet and upholstery steamers.
+Remember that you may need specialised cleaning equipment, like carpet and upholstery steamers.
 If you’re uncomfortable with that, or if you have any allergies to cleaning products, it may be best for you to employ a professional company.
 After all, your security deposit is on the line here.

 Hiring a professional cleaning company

-In some cases, landlords have managed to include a “professional cleaning” clause in the agreement, forcing tenants to pay up to £400 pounds for professional cleaners.
+In some cases, landlords have managed to include a “professional cleaning” clause in the agreement, forcing tenants to pay up to £400 for professional cleaners.
 For the most part, landlords aren’t in a position to make such demands.
 The Office of Fair Trading addresses this issue in its guide to unfair terms in tenancy agreements.

 Experienced landlords can recommend good cleaning companies; in fact, they may have agreements with a cleaning company for good rates.
 You should try to find an insured provider, so you can rest easy that the costs of any damage or theft will be covered by the cleaning company.